-Established in the 1900s, the historic city of Virginia Highlands was originally founded as a streetcar suburb.
+Established in the 1900s, the historic city of Virginia Highland was originally founded as a streetcar suburb.
 Its name derives from the intersection of Virginia Avenue and North Highland Avenue, which was the central and busiest part of the city.

-Virginia Highlands offers outstanding schools for children of all ages.
+Virginia Highland offers outstanding schools for children of all ages.
 Area schools include The Children’s Center of All Saints, YWCA Atlanta, Morningside Elementary, Mary Lin Elementary, Springdale Park Elementary, Inman Middle, Henry W. Grady High and The Paideia School.

-Known as Atlanta’s most popular neighborhood for shopping, eating and nightlife, both locals and tourists can enjoy coffee at the sidewalk cafes, tasty cuisine at well-known restaurants and drinks at the eclectic night spots.
+Recently voted as the “#4 Best Neighborhood in the South” by Southern Living Magazine, Virginia Highland is known as Atlanta’s most popular neighborhood for shopping, eating and nightlife, both locals and tourists can enjoy coffee at the sidewalk cafes, tasty cuisine at well-known restaurants and drinks at the eclectic night spots.